-Casablanca (Spanish for “White House” and often abbreviated by locals as “Casa”) has long stood in the western imagination as a hub of romance.
+Casablanca (Spanish for “White House” and generally abbreviated by locals as “Casa”) has long stood in the western imagination as a hub of romance.
 Most travelers associate Casablanca with tales of the Marrakesh Express and, of course, the film, Casablanca.
-Of course, the reality of this Moroccan city is quite different.
-After an earthquake destroyed much of the city in 1755, it was rebuilt, but remained quite small.
-It wasn’t until French colonialists arrived in 1906 that the city really began to grow.
-Now, Casablanca is the financial and industrial hub of Morocco and today, nearly 4 million inhabitants from all over the world call Casablanca “home.”
+Of course, the reality of this fast-paced Moroccan city is quite different.

 Each traveler who comes with our team will receive a packet full of great information for their trip.
 We include various maps.
 Here is a map of Casablanca, focused on the medina, for online use:

 Notes from the History of Casablanca